CS 70

 In the base case, where the subtree is empty, we need to replace an empty subtree with a new tree consisting of a single node.
 So we need to change a pointer that was previously nullptr to one that points to our new node.

-Probably some code will help make everything make sense…
+Some code will probably help make everything make sense…

 void IntTree::insert(int k) {